alchemycodelab/work-with-us/lead-instructor.md

 ### Tech

-Practical application in very important, we're looking for people with significant work experience in the technologies we teach.
+Practical application in very important, we're looking for people with significant work experience in the technologies we teach who can relate personal stories to students.

 ### Communication